I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 -

 Think about control and safety.
 For important work like customer support, you need to be able to trust your AI.
-Look for features that let you test and roll out the AI slowly.
+Look for features that let you test and roll out the AI gradually.
 Tools like eesel AI offer simulation modes, which let you build confidence before letting the AI talk to real customers.

 -